Co-Parenting Disputes: Solve It or Lawyer Up?

 Can I handle a custody dispute without a lawyer?

 For many disputes — schedule adjustments, minor disagreements about parenting styles, activity decisions — yes.
 Mediation and structured negotiation often produce better outcomes than litigation for these issues.
-However, if safety, court order violations, or relocation are involved, legal representation is strongly recommended.
+However, if safety, court order violations, or relocation are involved, legal representation is recommended.

 How much does a family law attorney cost for co-parenting disputes?

-Rates vary by location, but most family law attorneys charge between $250 and $450 per hour.
+Most family law attorneys charge between $250 and $450 per hour.
 A contested motion can cost $3,000–$10,000 or more.
 Limited-scope representation or one-time consultations ($150–$300) are cost-effective alternatives when you need guidance but not full representation.

 What is considered contempt of a custody order?